PowerDNS/pdns/docs/markdown/recursor/settings.md

 If set, an NXDOMAIN from the root-servers will serve as a blanket NXDOMAIN for the entire TLD the query belonged to.
 The effect of this is far fewer queries to the root-servers.

+## `security-poll-suffix`
+* String
+* Default: secpoll.powerdns.com.

+Domain name from which to query security update notifications.
+Setting this to an empty string disables secpoll.

 ## `serve-rfc1918`
 * Boolean
 * Default: yes